Statement of Principles

 - Students placed on Academic Warning, Academic Probation, medical leave or personal leave any semester prior to the program start, and after receipt of our approval letter, will not be permitted to study off campus.

-- Any violations of the Academic or Social Behavior Codes after our approval will lead to a re-evaluation of your eligibility to atend any off-campus program.
+- Any violations of the Academic or Social Behavior Codes after our approval will lead to a re-evaluation of your eligibility to attend any off-campus program.

 - Students who voluntarily withdraw or are involuntarily dismissed from a program will be considered withdrawn from Muhlenberg College and will forfeit the semester’s tuition, fees, and other charges.
 To return to Muhlenberg, such students must apply for re-admission.

-- Students enrolling in any summer study abroad program for which credit transfer is desired must receive prior approval of the program from the Associate Dean of Global Education.
+- Students enrolling in any summer study abroad program for which credit transfer is desired must receive prior approval of the program from the Director of Global Education.

 - Credits earned in any nonapproved study abroad program or while on leave-of-absence will not be accepted for transfer.